melowntech/vts-browser-js/README.md

 # VTS Browser JS

-The VTS Browser JS is a JavaScript WebGL rendering engine used and developed by Melown Technologies SE (http://melown.com) as part of their VTS 3D map streaming and rendering stack.
+**The VTS Browser JS** is a JavaScript WebGL rendering engine used and developed by [Melown Technologies SE](http://melown.com) as part of their VTS 3D map streaming and rendering stack.

-// TODO - upgrade texts
-//      - add image

 ## Live Demos